CUBoulder-2018spring-ML4HCI/G-ClsReg-EyeTracker3D/readme.md

 For the classification side of our project, we decided to use a KNN algorithim.
 We chose this due to the fact that the analysis of our data centers around the actual locations that the user is looking at on the "plane" of the flat screen.

+For the regression side of our data, we chose to incorporate a linear regression-type model so that we could construct an accurate function to represent where our user's eyes are looking without having to programatically write it ourselves.

 NEED TO ADD MORE HERE

 ## Architecture